Lockwood & Co.: TV series

 In September 2017, it was announced that Big Talk Productions had optioned the rights to Lockwood & Co., with plans to adapt it into a television series.
 In December 2020, the show was announced to be going to Netflix, adapted by Joe Cornish.
 Filming began on the series in the week following 5 July 2021.
 The series premiered on 27 January 2023, consisting of eight episodes.
-In May 2023, the series was cancelled after one season.
+In May 2023, the series was cancelled after one season, due to lack of viewership.